-In the early 1990s, veterinary pathologists at the University of Pennsylvania in Philadelphia, USA began to notice an alarming increase in the number of feline soft tissue sarcomas presented to their biopsy service.
+In the early 1990s, veterinary pathologists at the University of Pennsylvania in Philadelphia, USA began to notice an alarming increase in the number of feline soft tissue sarcomas presented to their biopsy service (Hendrick and Goldschmidt 1991).
 Many of these 'extra' tumours were occurring in anatomical locations used for injection of vaccines and other substances.
 A few years earlier (in 1985/6), the first FeLV vaccine had been launched in America.
 In 1987, it had become a legal requirement that all cats in the State of Pennsylvania be vaccinated regularly against rabies.
 The University of Pennsylvania pathologists noticed aluminium particles in and near the tumours.
-Knowing that aluminium is used in many vaccine adjuvants, the pathologists hypothesised that the dramatic increase in the number of feline tumours they were seeing at these injection sites might somehow be related to recently altered vaccination practices.
+Knowing that aluminium was used in many vaccine adjuvants, the pathologists hypothesised that the dramatic increase in the number of feline tumours they were seeing at these injection sites might somehow be related to recently altered vaccination practices (Hendrick et al 1992; Hendrick 1998).

-Subsequently, large epidemiological surveys carried out in USA have confirmed an association between vaccination against both FeLV and rabies and development of injectionsite sarcomas in cats.
-A few smaller studies have implicated killed, adjuvanted vaccines against panleucopenia and the feline respiratory viruses (herpesvirus and calicivirus).
+Subsequently, large epidemiological surveys carried out in USA have confirmed an association between vaccination against both FeLV and rabies and development of injection-site sarcomas in cats (Kass et al 1993; Kass et al 2003; Kass 2004).
+A smaller study implicated killed, adjuvanted vaccines against panleucopenia and the feline respiratory viruses, herpesvirus and calicivirus (Lester et al 1996).
 There is scant evidence to suggest that modified live vaccines can induce sarcoma formation.
-Roughly 1 in 10,000 vaccinated cats are estimated to develop a tumour.
+In American studies, roughly 1-3 per 10,000 vaccinated cats were estimated to develop a tumour (Kirpensteijn 2006).
 Orange tabby cats may be more commonly affected than others, suggesting a genetic predisposition in some cats.
-It is thought that inflammation, most likely caused by the vaccine adjuvant, precedes and predisposes to neoplastic transformation of fibroblasts at the injection site.
+It is thought that inflammation, most likely caused by vaccine adjuvant, precedes and predisposes to neoplastic transformation of fibroblasts at the injection site (Jelinek 2003).
 The more vaccines administered simultaneously, the higher the risk of cancer formation.
-It is not known for certain that annually repeated injections of adjuvanted vaccine in the same anatomical location increase the risk of tumour formation at that site, but there are strong reasons to believe that this is the case.
+It is not known for certain that annually repeated injections of adjuvant in the same anatomical location increase the risk of tumour formation at that site, but there are strong reasons to believe that this is the case.

-Understandably, the emerging association between vaccination of cats and development of malignant neoplasia at the injection site caused widespread concern amongst practising veterinarians and American cat owners, even though only a small minority of cats were affected.
-It posed for the American veterinary profession a public relations dilemma of colossal proportions.
+Understandably, the emerging association between vaccination of cats and occasional development of malignant neoplasia at injection sites caused widespread concern amongst practising veterinarians and American pet owners, even though only a small minority of cats were affected.
+It posed for the American veterinary profession a public relations challenge of colossal proportions.
 Many people, both veterinarians and pet owners, began to ask whether adult cats and dogs were perhaps being over-vaccinated.
 Eminent veterinary immunologists-who had argued for decades that annual revaccination was entirely without a sound scientific basis-suddenly found an eager, attentive audience.
 So did veterinarians with passionate anti-vaccine sentiments, but little or no data.

 Eventually, a few excellent peer-reviewed publications appeared, strengthening the view that vaccines (both canine and feline) might not be quite as safe as had been hoped.
-For example, a relationship between vaccination and development of often-fatal canine immune-mediated haemolytic anaemia was identified.
+For example, a relationship between vaccination and development of often-fatal canine immune-mediated haemolytic anaemia was identified (Duval and Giger 1996).
 This relationship was proved to be temporal, but not causal.
-Although unproven, a causal relationship is biologically plausible because in other species (e.g., humans) certain vaccines have been convincingly shown to cause serious immune-mediated diseases in some recipients.
+Although unproven, a causal relationship is biologically plausible because in other species (e.g., humans) certain vaccines have been convincingly shown to cause serious immune-mediated diseases in some recipients (Shoenfeld and Aron-Maor 2000).
 Many veterinarians are convinced that other, slightly less serious canine immune-mediated diseases (such as immune-mediated thrombocytopenia and polyarthritis) are sometimes linked, at least temporally, to vaccination.
 However, the evidence is less clear cut, and once again a causal relationship can only be inferred.